originoss/.github/profile/README.md

 ## About Us

-Flutter needs plugins for tasks that are only possible via Kotlin and iOS.
-For this purpose, a number of plugins exist on pub.dev, which are often abandoned.
-OriginOSS is a non-profit organization with the goal to give those plugins a better health and life.
+OriginOSS is dedicated to maintaining and supporting small Flutter plugins and packages that are often abandoned.
+Our mission is to ensure the longevity and reliability of essential tools for the Flutter community, empowering developers to build high-quality, robust applications.

 ### Our Projects